ReginaldErzoah/ReginaldErzoah.github.io/README.md

 The data was imported from a csv file.
 Analysis Steps were; Data Exploration, Calculate Conversion Rates, Visualize Conversion Rates & Chi-square Test.
 Per analysis, the X-squared value (1.5193) was not extremely high or low therefore there was no significant difference in both groups and the p-value (0.2177) which is greater than 0.05 indicates that there's no significance in the conversion rates of the treatment and control groups.
+It is recommeded that, the current webpage (control) is maintained because switching to a new webpage (treatment) won't lead a significant increase in conversion rates.
 To view project file, [Click Here](https://github.com/ReginaldErzoah/ReginaldErzoah.github.io/blob/main/E-commerce%20Webpage%20AB%20Testing%20R%20Project.R)

 ![E-Commerce Webpage A/B Testing](https://github.com/ReginaldErzoah/ReginaldErzoah.github.io/assets/147485458/d4a954d2-9b38-4014-ac0b-b5564c450ff1)